-PCs on a wired network create a Local Area Network.
+PCs on a wired network create a LAN, or Local Area Network.
 They are connected with Ethernet cables, which is why the network is called "wired".

 PCs equipped with wireless cards or adapters can communicate without cumbersome cables.
 By sharing the same wireless settings, within their transmission radius, they form a wireless network.
-The Wireless-G Broadband Router with SpeedBooster bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.
-And since this Router has SpeedBooster technology, your wireless network performance increases by up to 30% from old 802.11g standards.
-In fact, even non-SpeedBooster-equipped devices on your network will see a speed improvement when communicating with SpeedBooster-enhanced equipment!
+This is sometimes called a WLAN, or Wireless Local Area Network.
+The Wireless-G High-Speed Router with SpeedBooster bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.

 With your networks all connected, wired, wireless, and the Internet, you can now share files and Internet access-and even play games.
-All the while, the Wireless-G Broadband Router with SpeedBooster protects your networks from unauthorized and unwelcome users.
+All the while, the Wireless-G High-Speed Router with SpeedBooster protects your networks from unauthorized and unwelcome users.